home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 3. Restart Home Assistant to register the new notify service call. (i.e. `notify.mobile_app_<device_name>`)

 ## Sensors are missing or not updating
 Sensors are tied to location updates so you will need to make sure that location is enabled for the device and app in order for sensor updates to be sent to the phone.
-Once you enable location for the app the sensors will show up and continue to update as long as location is enabled on the device and app.
-If you still do not see a sensor then you may need to wait for the sensor to get a state update so it can send it your Home Assistant server.
+Once you enable location for the app the sensors will show up and continue to update as long as the location is enabled on the device and app.
+If you still do not see a sensor then you may need to wait for the sensor to get a state update so it can send it to your Home Assistant server.

 ## Text to speech notifications are not working
 Check that [Google Text to Speech](https://play.google.com/store/apps/details?id=com.google.android.tts) is updated.
 Check that it is also set as the default Text to Speech engine, this may be required for certain manufacturers.